 A healthy pond doesn’t just happen.
 It’s created and maintained by you.
-Imagine seeing your fish thrive, your plants flourish, and your pond water turned crystal clear!
+Imagine seeing your fish thrive, your plants flourish, and your, Southeast Michigan area pond water turned crystal clear!
 We know ponds, and we’re here to help you be the best pond owner you can be.
-You can achieve that kind of pond by understanding the five elements of a healthy pond: filtration, aeration, aquatic plants, healthy fish and beneficial bacteria.
+You can achieve that kind of pond by understanding the five elements of a healthy pond: filtration, aeration, aquatic plants, healthy fish, and beneficial bacteria.

 There’s more to keeping your garden looking great than spending plenty of time in it during the spring and summer months.
-If you can dedicate more time and focus on your garden when the temperature begins to drop, then you can improve your chances of having a livelier and vibrant yard when spring rolls around again, you will find more tips at whatforme.com and keep your garden healthier.
+If you can dedicate more time and focus on your garden when the temperature begins to drop, then you can improve your chances of having a livelier and more vibrant yard when spring rolls around again.

 Filtration - Keeps water clean, healthy and safe.

 There are two types of filtration: mechanical and biological.
-Mechanical filtration involves removal of visible solids like leaves, floating debris and fish waste.
-Mechanical filtration is often done by skimmers, filter brushes, foam pads and other tools.
+Mechanical filtration involves the removal of visible solids like leaves, floating debris, and fish waste.
+Mechanical filtration is often done by skimmers, filter brushes, foam pads, and other tools.
 Biological filtration eliminates invisible waste (excess nutrients) by introducing a living tool – aerobic bacteria.
-Aerobic bacteria attaches itself to surfaces (rocks, plants, filter media, etc.) and eats away excess nutrients.
+Aerobic bacteria attach themselves to surfaces (rocks, plants, filter media, etc.) and eat away excess nutrients.